 Our School is committed to moving students and staff forward in a contemporary learning environment.
 IT devices are a powerful means of differentiation and personalising a student's education, a student-owned devices facilitate student choice over which device best suits their learning and communication style.
 The BYOD program will strive to ensure students at Elanora State School are provided the very best educational opportunities to match their counterparts in other states and countries and prepare our senior students for high school.
-By supporting students to become responsible digital citizens, we enhance not only their learning in the classroom, but also the skills for development of that will prepare them their future studies and careers.
+By supporting students to become responsible digital citizens, we enhance not only their learning in the classroom, but also the development of skills that will for future studies prepare them their and careers.